tcunning/DotNet.Plus/README.md

 FixedPoint.MakeDouble<UInt32>(0x00FFFFFD, wholeBits: 23, fractionalBits: 1); // Results in 8388606.5
 ```

-It can be common to combine the reading or writing of a fixed point value from a buffer with a particular endianness.
+It can be common to combine the reading/writing of fixed point values to/from a buffer with a particular endianness.

 ```c#
 var buffer = new byte[] { 0xFD, 0xFF };